ibm-cloud-docs/vpc/file_storage_vpc_create.md

 To create the mount target network interface, make a `POST /shares` request and specify a subnet and security group.
 The security groups that you associate with a mount target must allow inbound access for the TCP protocol on the NFS port from all servers where you want to mount the share.

-In this example, the `mount_targets` property specifies a subnet ID and security group ID.
+In the following example, the `mount_targets` property specifies a subnet ID and security group ID.
 When the `transit_encryption` property is set to `user_managed`, it enables encryption in transit by using an instance identity certificate.
 The default value is none, which disables encryption in transit.

 ```sh
 curl -X POST "$vpc_api_endpoint/v1/shares?version=2023-08-08&generation=2"\